mom-ocean/MOM6/.testing/README.md

 reports the total energy (per unit mass) at machine precision alongside similar global metrics, such as mass or mean sea level, at lower precision.

-Clhecksums for every available diagnostic are also compared and the Makefile will report any differences, but such differences are not yet considered a fail condition.
+Checksums for every available diagnostic are also compared and the Makefile will report any differences, but such differences are not yet considered a fail condition.